 Children Get Screened for Oral Health Concerns

 Just like adults, children can have issues with their oral health.
 Every child should visit a dentist at least one time before their first birthday to make sure their developing smile is healthy and there are no concerns with their oral health.
 During the regular childhood dental exams with a pediatric dentist, children will be screened for:

 Signs of gum disease

 Signs of problems with tooth spacing and alignment

 Signs of issues with the structures of the mouth

 Early diagnosis of any of these problems helps thwart small issues from growing bigger as your child gets older.
 About 56 percent of parents believe their child should only see a dentist after they are two years old, but the sooner you get started, the better.
 Your child should see a dentist twice a year, every year for a checkup and routine oral hygiene visits.

 Children Learn Good Oral Hygiene Habits Early On

 Regular dental visits encourage a child to be more vigilant about the health of their teeth.
 The dentist will show you and your child proper brushing and flossing habits, teach you about the best oral care products for children, and overall make your child more comfortable about tending to oral health habits for the rest of their life.
-At Cassara Dental, we work really hard to make sure our young patients are comfortable in the dentist’s chair.
+Our Mountain View pediatric dentist works really hard to make sure our young patients are comfortable in the dentist’s chair.
 Your child will get: